 Customer and Yale understand that Customer may need to facilitate payment through Customer-generated documents such as Purchase Orders.
 Customer agrees, however, that these Terms and Conditions contain or incorporate by reference all terms and conditions applicable to Customer payment for the YCGA-Provided Services, and that any previous or ensuing Customer-generated documents used to facilitate payment shall not be contractually binding between the Parties.

 Confidentiality.
-Customer will not disclose confidential information to Yale unless a nondisclosure agreement has been signed by both parties.
+Except as set forth in Section 2(c), Customer will not disclose confidential information to Yale unless a nondisclosure agreement has been signed by both parties.

 Indemnification.
 Customer agrees, to the extent permitted by law, to indemnify, hold harmless and defend Yale, its officers, trustees, employees and agents against any and all claims, suits, losses, damages, costs, fees and expenses resulting from or arising out of Customer’s use of the YCGA-Provided Services, including but not limited to (a) any breach by Customer under these Terms and Conditions; or (b) Customer’s use of any data or information obtained pursuant to these Terms and Conditions.
 Customer shall not be liable for actions resulting from gross negligence or willful misconduct on the part of Yale.